Impact Travel Portfolio

 A gala dinner tells donors about your mission.
 A well-designed field trip puts them inside it.

-The same is true across every key relationship — donors, board members, investors, partners, customers, and team.
+The same is true across every key relationship — donors, board members, investors, partners, customers, and teams.
 Whether you're a conservation nonprofit, an environmental foundation, or a purpose-led brand, the people who need to understand your mission most are the ones most transformed by experiencing it firsthand.
 The right trip at the right moment can deepen a key relationship, unlock a major investment, or turn someone from a passive supporter into your most passionate advocate.
 This portfolio shows how.

 Range Collective Co. is an impact travel firm founded by Amanda Popp — a practitioner with 17+ years of experience spanning international development, social enterprise, and high-stakes impact travel for conservation organizations, environmental foundations, mission-driven nonprofits, and purpose-led brands.
 The case studies in this portfolio were developed and led by Amanda throughout her career, and represent the depth of expertise she brings to every Range Collective engagement.
-From intimate principal gift cultivation journeys in Montana's backcountry to multi-departure stewardship programs for national conservation organizations — every journey is built around your organization's specific goals, key relationships, and mission priorities.
+From intimate principal gift cultivation journeys in Montana's backcountry, to multi-departure stewardship programs for national conservation organizations — every journey is built around your organization's specific goals, key relationships, and mission priorities.
 Not a generic itinerary.

-Principal Gift Cultivation · Donor Departure
+Principal Gift Cultivation · Donor Departures

 At the Edge of the Prairie and the Peaks: A Principal Gift Journey on Montana's Rocky Mountain Front